Macomb Municipal Airport

 Macomb Municipal Airport (IATA: MQB, ICAO: KMQB, FAA LID: MQB) is a public airport located three statute miles (5 km) north of the central business district of Macomb, a city in McDonough County, Illinois, United States.
 It is owned by the Macomb Airport Authority.

+In 2017, the airport was named an Illinois Airport of the Year in the "General Aviation-Runway greater than 5,000 feet" category.

 Facilities and aircraft

 Macomb Municipal Airport covers an area of 360 acre which contains two runways: 9/27 with an asphalt pavement measuring 5100 by 100 ft and 18/36 with a turf surface measuring 3719 by 190 ft.

+The airport has a fixed base operator that sells fuel.
+Available services include aircraft parking, general maintenance, hangars, and courtesy transportation.
+Amenities include internet, conference rooms, pilot supplies, a crew lounge, snooze rooms, and more.

-For the 12-month period ending December 31, 2006, the airport had 9,000 aircraft operations, an average of 24 per day: 72% general aviation and 28% air taxi.
-There are 31 aircraft based at this airport: 77% single-engine and 23% multi-engine.
+For the 12-month period ending May 31, 2021, the airport had 9,000 aircraft operations, an average of 25 per day: 72% general aviation and 28% air taxi.
+There was 23 aircraft based at this airport: 21 single-engine and 2 multi-engine.